 hydrogenated oils, any oils that have become rancid, any musty dried herbs and

-else unhealthy or past its prime that you see tucked away.
+food, and anything else unhealthy or past its prime that you see tucked away.

 - Take back your kitchen.
 Make it known that your kitchen is not a dumping ground.
-If it’s the place where you or your family end up tossing old magazines, newspapers, work papers, backpacks, toys, and everything else that no one knows what to do with, you’ve got to reclaim your kitchen and make it a pleasant and functional room for preparing healthy meals.
+If it’s the place where you or your family members end up tossing old magazines, newspapers, work papers, backpacks, toys, and everything else that no one knows what to do with, you’ve got to reclaim your kitchen and make it a pleasant and functional room for preparing healthy meals.
 Clear the counters for meal prep and provide bins or other containers in which everyone can put their “stuff.”
-Also be sure your kitchen table and/or dining room table are cleared off so you can enjoy meals together as a family.
+Also be sure your kitchen table and/or dining room table are cleared off so you can actually set the table and enjoy meals together as a family.